Edward-Sekula-178/CIS4710/hw4-multicycle/README.md

 ## Submitting

-Run `make resource-check` and then `make zip` and submit the `multi.zip` file on Gradescope.
+Run `make resource-check` and t∂hen `make zip` and submit the `multi.zip` file on Gradescope.
 There is a resource leaderboard for this assignment, but it is strictly informational - no points are awarded to based on the leaderboard.